ColinKennedy/rez_developer_packages/rez_batch_process/README.md

    - run the paths through a process (arbitrary user process / function)

 - Add wrapper code that can auto-add intersphinx to fixes to Rez packages and create a PR

+- do more unittest.
+Variants class
+-  make sure fix / reporting works with source packages that contain variants
+ - and built packages

+- does has_python_package account for source packages + variants?
+Because it needs to!
+ - Also technically source packages need to be built in order to determine if they are a Python package

+- Do CI stuff
+- Do TODO notes